 Who doesn't love a good love story?
 That first magical touch, the power when eyes connect and the feelings of a sensual first kiss.
 The hope of being "the world" for a certain person.
 The joy of reaching happily-ever-after.
 I write romance -- contemporary, paranormal, as well as romantic suspense.
 From time-to-time, an historical gets thrown into the mix.

 Romance has always been my genre of choice, although I've been known to get immersed in political intrigue or spy thrillers.
 If a book can make me laugh and cry, it is a memorable one.
 The absolute best books create a feeling of loss when I finish them, as if I've lost a dear friend.
-There are many romance authors I enjoy: Linda Lael Miller, Jill Shalvas, Theresa Medeiros, Lisa Kleypas AND all of The Wild Rose Press talented authors.
-Male authors include my husband and also David Morrell, Robert Ludlum and Nicholas Sparks.

 I'm retired, as is my husband.
 We both share the passion of writing.
 Now that I'm constantly writing, bedtime is the only time I get to read anymore.
 I love reading new authors--such energy and crisp writing.
 Wow!